 arguments property

-An invocation object MAY contain a property named arguments whose value is an array of strings, containing in order the command line arguments passed to the tool from the operating system.
+An invocation object MAY contain a property named arguments whose value is either null or an array of zero or more strings, containing in order the command line arguments passed to the tool from the operating system.

+If arguments is absent, it SHALL default to null.

+An empty array SHALL mean that the tool was invoked with no command line arguments. null SHALL mean that the command line arguments, if any, are not known.

-EXAMPLE: If the tool is implemented as a C# or Java program, arguments would contain the contents of the args array passed to entry point method.
+EXAMPLE: If the tool is implemented as a C# or Java program, arguments would contain the contents of the args array passed to the entry point method.

-NOTE: Although the commandLine property (§3.13.2) contains the same information, parsing it is error prone even if one understands the quoting and escaping conventions.
+NOTE: Although the commandLine property (§3.20.2) contains the same information, parsing it is error prone even if one understands the command shell’s quoting and escaping conventions.
 SARIF consumers might find the pre-parsed arguments property easier to use.

 responseFiles property

-An invocation object MAY contain a property named responseFiles whose value is an array of fileLocation objects (§3.3), each of which represents a response file specified on the tool's command line.
+An invocation object MAY contain a property named responseFiles whose value is either null or an array of zero or more unique (§3.7.3) artifactLocation objects (§3.4) each of which represents a response file specified on the tool's command line.

+If responseFiles is absent, it SHALL default to null.

+An empty array SHALL mean that the tool was invoked with no command line arguments that specified response files. null SHALL mean that it is not known whether any command line arguments specified a response file.

-A SARIF producer MAY embed the contents of a response file in the SARIF log file by mentioning the response file in run.files (§3.11.13) and providing a value for file.contents (§3.17.8).
+A SARIF producer MAY embed the contents of a response file in the SARIF log file by mentioning the response file in theRun.artifacts (§3.14.15) and providing a value for artifact.contents (§3.24.8).

 EXAMPLE: